Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Inflation Will Eat Away At Your Salary

-Now, it can be a challenge to find a gallon of gas that is priced at less than $2.00!
+Now, finding a gallon of gas priced at less than $2.00 can be a challenge!
 The same is true for goods at the grocery store.
 Even though it can be frustrating, the reality is that the price of goods and services is going to go up over time.

 Therefore, in order for you to maintain your standard of living, let alone increase it, you are going to have to increase your freelance rates from time to time.